Surjo98/InvestWise_v0.2/README.md

 - Use Technical analysis to monitor the stocks within a portfolio to generate buy/sell indicator for a particular stock, at a particular time.
 - Create a portfolio from a basket of stocks and use optimization methods to maximize returns by optimal asset allocation.

+## Disclaimer
+- The results from this analysis is only for research purposes and shouldn't be considered as any direct invesment advice.
+- Some of the data used is from paid subscribed sources.

 ## Data Source

 - Yahoo Finance